 Meet with More Than One Lawyer

-Part of the research process for a good divorce lawyer should include multiple meetings with various attorneys.
+Part of the research process for a good divorce lawyer in Los Angeles should include multiple meetings with various attorneys.
 This will allow you to see how each lawyer will approach your divorce and what they will do to build the best possible case.

 “People absolutely should meet with more than one divorce lawyer before deciding who to retain,” says Hildebrand.
 “You will likely see a variety of different personalities and responses to your questions.
 You should also be asking yourself whether what the different attorneys are telling you makes logical sense.
 If you receive advice that seems too good to be true or does not make sense, keep interviewing attorneys until you find one that does make sense.”